Grace Communion Church Cambridgeshire

 The Lord’s Supper also announces the fact that Jesus will return (1 Cor 11:26).

-Grace Communion Church Cambridgeshire follows the Narrative Lectionary (NL) as opposed to the Revised Common Lectionary (RCL - see right)
+In line with other GCI congregations around the world, Grace Communion Church Cambridgeshire now follows the Revised Common Lectionary (RCL - see right) most weeks.

 A lectionary, of course, is simply a list of scriptures to follow over the course of a church year.

-The RCL uses a three-year cycle (Years A, B, and C) and the NL uses a four-year cycle (Year of Matthew, Mark, Luke, and John respectively).
+The RCL uses a three-year cycle (Years A, B, and C).

 What we teach